 First things first: How to get noticed in the world of travel bloggers?

 Once you chose your focus, stick to it.
-If you’re a budget blogger don’t suddenly go review luxury hotels (even if it’s sponsored) and vice versa.
-It’ll hurt your audience as if I started following you for budget travel tips and hostels I had a reason for it, I’m probably not going to be interested in a 5* hotel suggestion.
+If you’re a very budget blogger don’t suddenly go review luxury hotels (even if it’s sponsored) and vice versa.
+It’ll hurt your audience as if I started following you for budget travel tips and hostels I had a reason for it, I’m probably not going to be interested in a 5* hotel suggestions.

 No matter what your niche is, don’t be scared that some bloggers have more followers than you.
 Numbers aren’t everything!
 When brands or tourism boards look for bloggers to work with, they try to fit their audience and yours.
 If you don’t have a clear focus it’s hard for anyone to work with you, which means no sponsored deals.

-This was actually one of the mistakes I’ve been making for a long time – focusing too much on the number of followers, without an actual focus of the blog.
+This was actually one of the mistakes I had been making for a long time – focusing too much on the number of followers, without an actual focus of the blog.
 Many brands out there would rather have smaller bloggers with clear audience working with them, than those with huge numbers, if they don’t fit the focus.
 Make sure that information is explicit on your website (either in your About Me or Work With Me page).

 Network & Ask for Advice

 In order to build up your traffic, you need to do REALLY interesting stuff.
 Fun, sensational, meaningful, original.
 What do I mean by that?
-If I started my blog by writing ONLY about let’s say: best things to do in Paris, Thai beaches, or living in Chiang Mai, that would not set me apart from hundreds of other bloggers.
+If I started my blog by writing ONLY about let’s say: best things to do in Paris, Thai beaches, or living in Chiang Mai, it would not set me apart from hundreds of other bloggers.
 Almost every blogger has written about these popular things.

 Networking is another important key to success.
 Too many bloggers see other travel bloggers as competition.
 While it has some truth to it, it doesn’t change the fact that that they can also be helpful colleagues.

-Here are a few travel conferences I recommend:
+Here are a few travel conferences: